Business Continuity Plans

 Principal Consultant, Steve Armitage, explains the importance of having a business continuity plan and how it can help you prepare for when things go wrong!

-Resilient businesses can respond quickly and effectively to a sudden disruption: bad weather, cyber-attack, a major power cut, maybe a global pandemic hits… Resilient businesses have specific plans in place, so that if / when things go wrong, you know what to do.
+Resilient businesses can respond quickly and effectively to a sudden disruption: bad weather, cyber-attack, a major power cut, or even a global pandemic….
+Resilient businesses have specific plans in place, so that if / when things go wrong, you know what to do.

 Such plans are called Business Continuity Plans.